How To Find A Workout Buddy

 If you want to expand your horizons, why not join a fitness group online?

-Whether the group is specific to a style of exercise or a program — Sweat community — joining a group with like-minded members means you instantly have something in common to discuss and bond over.
+Whether the group is specific to a style of exercise or a program, joining a group such as the Sweat community, with like-minded members, means you instantly have something in common to discuss and bond over. with like-minded members means you instantly have something in common to discuss and bond over.

 These groups are full of like-minded women who can offer encouragement and support — both are important elements of your fitness journey!